UCLALibrary/ideptoolkit-v2/filenaming.md

 ### Other Tips

 Include a `README.txt` file in the directory that explains your naming format along with any abbreviations or codes you have used.
-This documentation will be helpful both during the project or experiment, and also in the future
+This documentation will be helpful both during the project or experiment, and also in the future.